Isn’t it interesting how some people who have behaved badly, immediately set about pretending to themselves and to everybody else that they haven’t?

 looking for somebody to believe you.

-Whatever the reason, in your mind think, every time I tell this story, I want to be feeling stronger as a result.
+Whatever the reason, in your mind think, every time I tell this story, I want come away feeling stronger as a result.

 If you recognize your own behaviour as being hurtful to those around you, we could be talking about quite complex issues around fear and low self-esteem.
 You might begin by asking yourself: